What Is The CTE Dual Credit Program?

 - Save time and tuition dollars by getting a head start on fulfilling college degree or certificate requirements.

-- Professional Technical Program students may be able to bypass entry-level college courses when they enroll in a community college.
+- Bypass entry-level college courses when they enroll in a community college.

 When Are CTE Dual Credit Classes Offered?